in28minutes/cloud.in28minutes.com/_posts/2022-03-01-gcp-deploy-containerized-application-gke.md

 <BR/>

-**Congratulations you have successfully deleted your CKE Cluster.**
+**Congratulations you have successfully deleted your GKE Cluster.**